Pherozeshah Mehta: Political and social activities

 Statue of Sir Pherozeshah Mehta in front of BMC's HQ, next to CST.

+In May 1869, Naoroji established a branch of the East India Association under the chairmanship of Sir Jamsetjee Jejeebhoy, 2nd Baronet.
+Pherozeshah and Bal Mangesh Wagle were appointed the first secretaries of the new association.
+In his paper he attacked a clause in the East India Bill which sought to empower authorities in India to appoint Indians to any office without being admitted to the Civil Service.

+Pherozeshah had joined the Bench of Justices in 1869 after his return from England.
+It was during a legal defence of Arthur Crawford that he pointed out the need for reforms in the Bombay municipal government.
+He advocated the introduction of the free representative principle in the constitution of the municipal body.
+Later, he drafted the Bombay Municipal Act of 1872 and is thus considered the 'father of Bombay Municipality'.
+Eventually, Mehta left his law practice to enter politics.
+Mehta served as a member of Bombay's Municipal Corporation for six years.
+He was elected to two successive terms as president of the Bombay Municipal Corporation in 1884 and 1885, and was again elected unanimously in 1905.

-When the Bombay Presidency Association was established in 1885, Mehta became its president, and remained so for the rest of his years.
+When the Bombay Presidency Association was established in 1885, Mehta along with K. T. Telang and Dinshaw Wacha was appointed as honorary secretary.
+Sir Jamsetjee Jejeebhoy, second baronet, was appointed the first president and the six vice presidents included Vishvanath Narayan Mandlik, Dadabhai Naoroji, Sorabjee Shapoorji Bengalee, and Naoroji Furdunji.
+Mehta later was president, and remained so for the rest of his years.
 He encouraged Indians to obtain western education and embrace its culture to uplift India.
 He contributed to many social causes for education, sanitation and health care in the city and around India.

 Mehta was one of the founders of the Indian National Congress.
 He was the chairman of the Reception Committee in its fifth session in Bombay in 1889.
 He presided over the next session in Calcutta.

-Mehta was nominated to the Bombay Legislative Council in 1887 and in 1893 a member of the Imperial Legislative Council.
+Mehta was nominated as an additional member of the Bombay Legislative Council in 1887 by the Governor Lord Reay and in 1893 a member of the Imperial Legislative Council.
+He played an important role in drafting the act of 1888 which significantly amended the Municipal Corporation of Bombay.

 In 1894, he was appointed a Companion of the Order of the Indian Empire (CIE) and was appointed a Knight Commander (KCIE) in 1904.

-In 1910, he started The Bombay Chronicle, an English-language weekly newspaper, which became an important nationalist voice of its time, and an important chronicler of the political upheavals of a volatile pre-independent India.
-He served as a member of Bombay's Municipal Corporation for six years.
+Mehta was the first president of the Central Bank of India when it was founded in 1911.
+In 1913, he started The Bombay Chronicle, an English-language weekly newspaper, which became an important nationalist voice of its time, and an important chronicler of the political upheavals of a volatile pre-independent India.
+He invited B. G. Horniman to become its editor who made the paper a voice of the nationalists in India.

+In 1915, Mehta was appointed as Vice Chancellor of Bombay University.

 Mehta died on 5 November 1915, in Bombay.